 Swampy Lakes Sno Park trail map.
 See the full map on the USFS webpage.

-Swampy Lakes Sno Park Information
+Swampy Lakes Sno-Park Information

-Distance From Bend16
+Distance From Bend16 miles

 Groomed Ski Trails (Marked)Yes